 For those looking for the purest, unadulterated Marsala, look for Vergine and Vergine Riserva.
 These long-aged Oro (golden) wines are always dry and do not contain added must.

 Marsala’s Dry Wines

 Many winemakers have recently realized the even broader potential of their Sicilian grapes.
-Over the past two decades, both young and old producers have shifted their focus to crafting modern, dry wines.
-These unfortified wines are not part of the Marsala DOC, rather they typically fall under the general “IGP Terre Siciliane” wine designation.
+Over the past two decades, young and old producers have shifted their focus to crafting modern, dry Marsala wines.
+These unfortified wines are not part of the Marsala DOC.
+Rather, they typically fall under the general “IGP Terre Siciliane” wine designation.

 Also gaining notoriety as a single varietal is the Catarratto grape.
-This light-bodied white grape is also found in Sicilian blends including Marsala DOC wines.
-Cataratto is versatile enough to be produced as a sparkling wine, still white wine, and as a macerated orange wine.
+This light-bodied white grape is also found in Sicilian blends, including Marsala DOC wines.
+Cataratto is versatile enough to be produced as a sparkling, still white, and macerated orange wine.
 It typically has good acidity and smoky minerality but can become spicier and rich with maceration.

-Nero D’Avola, hailing from Vittoria in Southeastern Sicily has also taken root in Marsala.
-Producers here make bold Syrah-like red wines, rose wines, and use it in Marsala DOC’s Rubino fortified wines.
-Marsala winemakers are also attempting to slowly revive Pignatello, a rare red grape also known as Perricone.
+Nero D’Avola, hailing from Vittoria in Southeastern Sicily, has also taken root in Marsala.
+Producers here make bold Syrah-like red wines, rose wines, and use them in Marsala DOC’s Rubino fortified wines.
+Marsala winemakers are also attempting to slowly revive Pignatello, a rare red grape known as Perricone.
 Raspberry red fruits are followed by good structure, making unique Pignatello worth trying.

-Don’t delay, come browse our Sicilian Yacht Charter Itineraries and start planning your next trip to Sicily.
+Don’t delay.
+Browse our Sicilian Yacht Charter Itineraries and plan your next trip to Sicily.